4QuarterSet - Full Set of Uilleann Pipe Drones and Regulators

 perfect for drones and two note chords within tunes often in third position.

-I'm using the 4QuarterSet for training this practice and it is superb.
+I'm using the Regulators for training this practice and it is superb.

 Deeply into the tunes since 1978, last St. Patricks day I got to play 'the Cuilin' in the cathedral